smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

   protocol_handler_.do_staff();
 }
 ```
-This will simplify code and provide possibility to add a new component to certain commands without affecting other commands.
+This will simplify code and provide the possibility to add a new component to certain commands without affecting other commands.
-And factory will create command with all required parameters, so existing code will not be complicated.
+The factory will create the command with all required parameters, so existing code will not be complicated.
 RC component contains class ResourceAllocationManager.
 And non-RC commands should have no access to this class, so it should be passed only to RC commands.

 ### Reduce responsibility of ApplicationManager class